jvalenzu/2dVolumetricLighting/README.md

 I originally explored these approaches in a console game.
 This is a separate implementation: it's largely similar but some of the rough edges I haven't bothered polishing.

+![Point light, debug ui][screenshot0]

 ## Lighting

 Lighting is calculating in the xy plane at a fixed z distance.
-They depend on "normal" maps which indicate directionality - I used (SdfNormal)[https://github.com/jvalenzu/SdfNormal] to generate the associated _OUTPUT data here.
+They depend on "normal" maps which indicate directionality - I used [SdfNormal](https://github.com/jvalenzu/SdfNormal) to generate the associated _OUTPUT data here.

+![Output from test0][output0]

 Both this demo and the original code suffer from a singularity when the light source passes in front of an object using planar lighting.
 It's meant to highlight the outlines of geometry, and as such the approach works best with collidable geometry you can't get in front of.
 In the original code, normal maps were encoded with a separate parameter to interpolate between planar and non-planar lighting when passing in front of geometry.